How to plan the ultimate home cinema

 There are plenty of things to consider when it comes to choosing the best home theater system.
 A home theater system will typically include a TV, a video source, a home theater receiver, and speakers.

 Firstly, you’ll need to decide on the TV to build your home theater around, with a 4K HDR TV being a popular high-quality option.
-Then choose your speakers you want, taking into consideration the size and how they’ll work with your room’s decor and the audio quality.
+Then choose the speakers you want, taking into consideration the size and how they’ll work with your room’s decor and the audio quality.

 What better way to finish your home cinema room than with some strategically placed lighting?
 As well as the image quality of the screen and the acoustics, lighting can help to create a true cinematic experience.
 You can choose certain systems with different lighting modes, so cinema mode can automatically dim the lights when you’re ready to watch your movie.